 - i.
 Assignment in the area of licensure - ii.
 Copy of initial license - iii. a requirement form showing completion of all program requirements signed by the Dean of the school, Mentor, and the Beginning Teacher; - iv.
 3 observations by an administrator for each year, with pre and post conference as required - v.
 1 observation by a (trained) peer for each year, with pre and post conference - vi.
 1 summative evaluation from the Dean of the school for each year - vii.
 1 Professional Development Plan for each year - viii.
 Evidence of the assignment of a mentor for each Beginning Teacher - ix.
 Evidence that a Beginning Teacher Orientation was provided - x.
 Documentation of training for mentors - xi.
 Mentor timeline/log of services each year - X. Plan for timely transfer of BT files to subsequent employing LEAs, charter schools, or non-public institutions within the state. - a.
 When the cumulative file is requested by another school or school system, it will be sent to the designated contact person for Beginning Teachers in that school or system making the request.
 The Beginning Teacher Coordinator will ensure that it is sent through the mail within two weeks of receipt of the request.
 When the cumulative file is requested by another school or school system, it will be sent to the designated contact person for Beginning Teachers in that school or system making the request.
+The Beginning Teacher Coordinator will ensure that it is sent through the mail within two weeks of receipt of the request of the request.
 The Beginning Teacher Coordinator will ensure that it is sent through the mail within two weeks of receipt of the request. - XI.
 Services and Technical Assistance - ESA's Beginning Teacher Coordinator will host Teacher Talks (TT) for all first- and second-year Beginning Teachers.
 Agendas and minutes of each TT with attendance are reported to the administrative team.
 These sessions are a mixture of support, reflection, and professional development centering on Beginning Teacher concerns.
 The professional development is intended to be "just-in-time learning" that addresses the issues of the moment (report cards, conferences, Professional Development Plans (PDPs), etc.).